This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Many CDNs provide additional layers of security, such as a web application firewall (WAF), which can

-inspect and filter HTTP traffic to prevent certain types of attacks (e.g., SQL injection, XSS), and Distributed
+inspect and filter HTTP traffic to prevent certain types of attacks (e.g., SQL injection, XSS), and distributed denial-of-service (DDoS) protection, which shields you from malicious attempts to overwhelm your servers with

 artificial traffic generated from servers around the world.